Guide to Comic Book Dimensions (Drawing Included)

 Comic Book Dimensions

-The width and height of the book make up the dimensions of its finished form.
-The standard size for a Comic Book today is 6-5/8 inches x 10-1/4 inches.
-But there is no hard and fast rule that says you have to stick to this size.
-And if we go back in history, you will see publishers have made comic books in more than one size.
+The width and height of the book frame make up the dimensions of its finished form.
+The standard size for a Comic Book frame today is 6-5/8 inches x 10-1/4 inches.
+But there is no hard and fast rule that says you have to stick to this frame size.
+And if we go back in history, you will see publishers have made comic books in more than one size frame.

-For an easy understanding of the changes in dimensions over time, let’s take a look at how historians and fans have divided the history of comics into “ages”.
-These ages are periods of time that reflect the change in trends over the years.
-Each has some special characteristic and also helps us to see the differences in dimensions over time.
+For an easy understanding of the changes in dimensions over time, let’s take a look at how historians, fans, and frame have divided the history of comics into “ages”.
+These ages are periods of time frame that reflect the change in trends over the years.
+Each frame has some special characteristic and also helps us to see the differences in dimensions over time.

 The ages are divided into the following –